AkashM153/CS35L/README.md

 To start:
 open 2 terminal windows
-on one type the following:
-  cd backend
-  node server.js
-on another terminal type:
+on one type cd backend and then node server.js on another terminal type npm start
-  npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).